berndfo/zooterrain/README.md

 It will display all the znodes from a running ZooKeeper ensemble.
 As znodes are deleted or new ones are created, this will be visualized in the browser.

+## Features

+1. Display changes to the tree as they happen (new, removed nodes)
+1. Display changes to the data of each node
+1. Filter nodes by name
+1. Ignore nodes (and their children)
+1. Watch nodes
+1. Display a node's attached data, also as a hex dump

 ## Building

 git clone the repository and run Maven